swimos/swimos-docs/src/_reference/map-lanes.md

 }
 ```

-**CAUTION:** If you have multiple lanes within an agent type, ensure that their `laneUri`s are not identical.
-Suppose we declare two different value lanes within our `UnitAgent` with laneUri `"info"`.
+{% include alert.html title='Caution' text='If you have multiple lanes within an agent type, ensure that their <strong>laneUri</strong>s are not identical.
+Suppose we declare two different value lanes within our <strong>UnitAgent</strong> with laneUri <strong>"info"</strong>.
 How will the Swim runtime know which one to set?
-That said, reusing `laneUri`s **across** Agent types is perfectly acceptable, as requests corresponding to these are guaranteed to have different `nodeUri`s.
+That said, reusing <strong>laneUri</strong>s **across** Agent types is perfectly acceptable, as requests corresponding to these are guaranteed to have different <strong>nodeUri</strong>s.' %}

 ### External Addressability